Last Updated: May 2026 | Author: Munir Ardi

 You cannot open a bank account without a tax ID number.

-• Pro Tip: You can get an EIN even if you don’t have an SSN!
-You will need to file Form SS-4 via mail or fax.
+- Pro Tip: You can get an EIN even if you don’t have an SSN by filing Form SS-4 via mail or fax.

-2. ITIN (Individual Taxpayer Identification Number): If you are undocumented or a non-resident without a Social Security Number (SSN), you must apply for an ITIN (Form W-7).
-For a complete guide on starting with just an ITIN, read our specific article on Funding Options for Undocumented Entrepreneurs.
+- ITIN (Individual Taxpayer Identification Number): If you are undocumented or a non-resident without an SSN, you must apply for an ITIN (Form W-7).
+For a complete guide, read our article on Funding Options for Undocumented Entrepreneurs.

 Phase 2: Building the Infrastructure